Some of the most attractive homes are hiding a stack of problems.

-Head to the bathroom and look for signs of mould.
+Head to the bathroom and look for signs of mold.

-If mould is present it means ventilation is poor and you will need to install an exhaust fan.
+If mold is present it means ventilation is poor and you will need to install an exhaust fan.

 Turn on the taps and check the hot water arrives quickly and the pressure is strong.